 Inlays & Onlays

 Dental inlays and onlays, also known as indirect fillings, are dental restorations used for mild to moderate decay and damage.
 An inlay or onlay is often needed when a filling isn’t sufficient enough yet there is still enough healthy tooth remaining to avoid needing a dental crown.
-Fairhope dentists, Dr. Melton & Dr. Boles, will do a thorough examination of your tooth to determine the level of decay that has taken place and proceed with the best course of treatment.
+Fairhope dentists, Dr. Ted Melton & Dr. James Boles, will do a thorough examination of your tooth to determine the level of decay that has taken place and proceed with the best course of treatment.